Gilks/hostscan-bypass/README.md

 WARNING: Doing this will bypass the checks hostscan performs.
 This may be against your companies policy.
 By using this script and the resulting CSD file, you are releasing me of any liability.
 This script is for educational purposes only.

+# Blog
+You can find the associated blog for this tool [here](https://gilks.github.io/post/cisco-hostscan-bypass).

 # Quick Start
 *Note: You will need to install go.
 That process won't be covered here.